jtablesaw/tablesaw/docs/userguide/tables.md

 ## Getting table metadata

 There are a number of ways to get familiar with a new dataset.
-Here are some of the most useful ways.
+Here are some of the most useful.

 table.columnNames() returns an array of column-name strings: